untrix/BPrivy/Plugin/README.win8.txt

 The following software is required to build the BPrivy plugin:
-1. Skip this step (Firebreath is already in SCM).
-Download firebreath into BPrivy/Plugin/firebreath1.7: git git://github.com/firebreath/FireBreath.git -b firebreath1.7 firebreath1.7
+1. Download firebreath into BPrivy/Plugin/firebreath: git clone git://github.com/firebreath/FireBreath.git firebreath
 2. MS Visual Studio 2010 Express or MS Visual Studio 2010
 3. If using MSVS Express, you will need to download and install Windows Driver Kit 7.1.0 (WDK) http://msdn.microsoft.com/en-us/windows/hardware/hh852361.
 If using full version of MSVS, you don't need the WDK.
 4. CMake (v2.8.8 being used today) from www.cmake.org.
 Install in default location.